prosenjit-ch/SS-VIBTI/README.md

 It will be Updated Soon...

+---

 ## 📊 Results

 It will be Updated Soon...

+---

 ## 📊 Acknowledgement

-I would like to sincerely thank Md.
-Mynoddin, Assistant Professor, Department of Computer Science and Engineering, Rangamati Science and Technology University (RMSTU), for his invaluable guidance and support during the Deep Learning course of the 2nd Semester in the M.Sc.
+I would like to sincerely thank **Md.
+Mynoddin, Assistant Professor, Department of Computer Science and Engineering, Rangamati Science and Technology University (RMSTU)**, for his invaluable guidance and support during the Deep Learning course of the 2nd Semester in the M.Sc.
 (Engineering) program.
 His encouragement was crucial to the completion of this work.

+---

 ## 📖 Citation